openbaton/docs/docs/index.md

-## OpenBaton
+## Open Baton
-OpenBaton is an open source project providing a comprehensive implementation of the ETSI Management and Orchestration (MANO) specification.
+Open Baton is an open source project providing a comprehensive implementation of the ETSI Management and Orchestration (MANO) specification.

 ## What is NFV
 ETSI NFV represents a concerted telco operator initiative fostering the development of virtual network infrastructures by porting and further adapting network functions to the specific cloud environment.